 The above is not an inclusive list, but it’s many of the most common household items over which there may be confusion.
 If an item is not recyclable, but it seems wasteful to toss in the trash, please check out some Alternative Options for Disposal.

 It’s important to remember that recycling is a process.
 Placing something in your recycling cart just makes it available to be recycled, it does not mean that it will be recycled.
 The material in the blue recycling cart has to be collected, transported, sorted, baled, and then sold to someone who wants to turn it into a new product.
 Only then has recycling actually occurred.
 The market for items such as glass have greatly diminished over the past several years and there is no longer a demand for it.
 This means that materials that don’t have any buyers must be put in the trash.

 - Do not bag your recyclables!
 Note: bagged items are automatically assume to be trash and discarded at the recycling facility.

 - No liquids allowed: soda, beer and food cans should be emptied before being placed in your cart.
 Liquids are a common contaminant.

 - Lightly rinse containers: heavy food residue may attract bugs.
 Perfectly clean is not a requirement when rinsing.

 - Break apart different materials: lids and caps can be recycled, but remove them from containers.
-Please remove non-paper packaging, such as bubble wrap from boxes, then flatten.
+All packaging material should be removed from boxes and discarded.